Which Doctor Should You See for Hirsutism

 What Is Hirsutism?

-Development of male pattern hair growth with increased amount of body hair in unwanted places in a female is defined as hirsutism.
-Hirsutism can be a familial trait passing down through genes or medical condition where there are excess androgens in the body or due to prolonged intake of certain medicines which act like testosterone.
+Hirsutism is defined as the development of male pattern hair growth with increased amount of body hair in unwanted places in a female.
+It can occur due to a familial trait passing down through genes, a medical condition where there are excess androgens in the body, or due to prolonged intake of certain medicines which act like testosterone.

 How Does Hirsutism Affect a Woman?

-If you develop hirsutism, especially if it was sudden onset, you will be very much distressed.
+If you develop hirsutism, especially if it was sudden onset, you are likely to be very distressed.
 If there is an underlying medical condition, you can get symptoms of that particular disorder such as high blood pressure, high blood sugar, menstrual problems and may be subfertility too if you are trying to conceive.
-There may be associated symptoms of virilization like acne, increased muscle mass, breasts becoming smaller and enlarging clitoris which may worry you further.
+There may be associated symptoms of virilization like acne, increased muscle mass, breasts becoming smaller and enlarging clitoris, which may worry you further.

 Which Doctor Is the Best for Treating Hirsutism?

 There is no such thing called “The best doctor”, as the treatment should be multi- disciplinary, especially if there is an underlying medical condition.
 Multi-disciplinary approach means your management is done by a team of health care professionals such as Dermatologist, Endocrinologist, Gynecologist, Physician, Radiologist, Psychologist, Psychiatrist, Surgeon and Plastic surgeon.
 Each professional output will be important in optimizing your management.

 Here are some tips for you to decide where to seek help: